pbazard/tutorials/C.md

 ```

 ### Typedef
-Besides native datatypes, a `typedef`allows to define aliases to existing datatypes.
+Besides native datatypes, a `typedef`allows to define aliases to existing ones.
 The syntax is `typedef <datatype> <alias_name>`.
-Typedefs can be chained, that is we can define a typedef on another typedef, as can be seen in the `stdint` library.
+Typedefs can be chained, that is to say we can define a typedef on another typedef, as can be seen in the `stdint` library.

 ## Operators